Small-Batch Cranberry Chutney Recipe for Turkey and Brie

-It also fits the logic of small-batch preserving.
-Cranberries are seasonal, but they are easy to find in bags and store well frozen.
-Onion, vinegar, apple, ginger, and spice are pantry items.
-You can make enough for a weekend meal or a small holiday gathering without committing to large-scale canning.
+This recipe also fits beautifully into the logic of small-batch preserving.
+Cranberries are seasonal, but they are easy to find fresh or frozen.
+The remaining ingredients are mostly pantry staples: vinegar, sugar, onion, spice, and a little fruit for texture.
+Because the batch is small, you can make it for a weekend meal or a holiday gathering without committing to shelf-stable canning.
+It is approachable, flexible, and practical.

 Ingredients for a Small Batch